gooseberry/gooseberry.github.io/_games/xcom-ufo-defense.md

 ## Running the Game

 Once the installation is complete.
-You can start the game by clicking on the X-COM UFO Defense icon from the Chrome OS Application Launcher.
+You can start the game by clicking on the OpenXcom icon from the Chrome OS Application Launcher.
 The icon will be located in a group labelled *Linux apps*